seegg/Barebone-state-management/README.md

 state should be updated when the store is updated.
 This can be use to avoid unnecessary rerenders.

 The check is done when the store is updating.
-The new state and the old state is pass into the function as the first and second argument.
+The new store state and the current state is pass into the function as the first and second argument.
 It returns a boolean indicating whether the local state should be updated or not.